CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 The major shouted in a trumpet-tone: “Sledge!
 Front and center with the sledge!” and leaped up the rickety stairs three at a time.

 The front room on the second floor was locked; he couldn’t budge it.
-Then the sledge- swinger arrived and got to work.
+Then the sledge-swinger arrived and got to work.
 He battered the door grimly from its fastening.
 Ripped it away from bolts and hinges.
 Lacy straddled the ruin and went in headlong.

 The room was empty.
 The Scarlet Ace was gone.